qbead/qbeadWebsite/content/book/animation.md

 We will shortly see how this command can be woven in with others in a whole program.
 Here, `millis()` is a
-<span class="footnote">command that reads the number of milliseconds since the device has started.<span>This command, together with many other useful commands comes built into the software we are using.
+<span class="footnote">command that reads the number of milliseconds that have passed since the device was started.<span>This command, together with many other useful commands comes built into the software we are using.
 We will later even learn how to make commands of our own.</span></span>
 These commands are special directions that ask the computer to complete a task.
 The rest of the small piece of code depicted above ensures that the number of milliseconds given by `millis()` is stored somewhere: in the variable we have named `t` (you can use more descriptive names if you wish).
 We also had to specify the type of the variable (`int` as in "integer") because otherwise our SpinWheel will get confused.